Mccalabrese/Arch-multi-session-dot-files/README.md

 *You'll see all my helper scripts are written in Rust.
 I'm not a "Rust-acean," but I am a pragmatist.*

 *Why not Python?
-Because Python is the absolute worst.
-It's a slow, dependency-hell nightmare.
-I don't trust its supply chain, and honestly, I just don't vibe with it.
-I'll take C-style syntax any day.*
+I chose Rust over Python to avoid dependency hell and runtime errors.
+I wanted compiled, single-binary tools that sip battery (4.8W idle!) and don't break when I update system Python packages.*

 *Why not shell scripts?
 My old scripts were a disaster zone of pgrep, jq, sed, awk, and cat all piped together.
 They were fragile, slow, and worked like crap.
 Check out the [`sysScripts/`](sysScripts/) directory to see the Rust scripts that replaced them*